coytar/apiserver/README.md

 # API Server

-This is an example API server that uses lowdb (local file database).
+This is an example API server that uses lowdb (https://github.com/typicode/lowdb).

 FYI, I created this project using the express generator ("npx express-generator") and then modified the files as necessary.